tony-albanese/ci-project-4/README.md

 reflected in the list.
 > As a user, I can comment on a book so that I can share my opinion about the book with the community.

+## Liking a Book
+For each book, there is an icon for the user to like the book.
+If the user has already liked the book, the icon is filled.
+Otherwise it is empty.
+The total likes are displayed next to the icon.
+When the user clicks on the like icon, the status toggles - like goes to unlike and vice versa.
+> As a user, I can like or unlike a book so that other users can make a decision to read a book based on popularity.

 # Testing
 The testing done here is BDD testing.
 ## Initial Setup Testing